puppetlabs/clj-i18n/README.md

     make locales/de.po

 and then edit `locales/de.po`.
-The plugin actually performs the `make` invocation above everytime you compile the project, so you should only have to do it manually to add a PO file for a new locale.
+The plugin actually performs the `make` invocation above every time you compile the project, so you should only have to do it manually to add a PO file for a new locale.
 Translators should be able to work off the PO files that are checked into source control, as they are always kept 'fresh' by the plugin.

 ## Release usage